 Henry Ford Driving the Sweepstakes Racer Against Alexander Winton, Grosse Pointe, Michigan, October 10, 1901

-This photograph shows Henry Ford in this race car, "Sweepstakes," as he begins to pass Alexander Winton, during a 10-mile race at Grosse Pointe, Michigan in 1901.
+This photograph shows Henry Ford in his race car, "Sweepstakes," as he begins to pass Alexander Winton during a 10-mile race at Grosse Pointe, Michigan, in 1901.
 Winton's car was faster, and his experience greater, but he had engine problems and lost to the upstart Ford.
 With the win and backing of new investors, Ford began his second automobile company.

 When Carl Fisher and his partners opened Indianapolis Motor Speedway in 1909, the crushed stone and tar track surface quickly proved too dangerous.
 Fisher had the entire track resurfaced with 3.2 million paving bricks.
 The track was fully paved with asphalt by 1961, but a three-foot brick strip -- at the start/finish line -- remains, as does the speedway's nickname: the Brickyard.

 As automobile racing speeds increased, repurposed dirt horse tracks became inadequate.
-In the 1910s promoters turned to wooden boards, which provided a smooth surface and were less expensive than bricks or concrete.
+In the 1910s promoters turned to wooden boards, which provided a smooth road surface and were less expensive than bricks or concrete.
 But rotting wood required frequent replacement.
 Improvements in concrete and asphalt made board tracks obsolete in the 1930s.
-The 1.25-mile board track at Altoona, Pennsylvania, operated from 1923 to 1931.
+The 1.25-mile board track at Altoona, Pennsylvania, operated from 1923-1931.

 Harry Miller, one of America's most important racing designers, built this car for Ford Motor Company's effort at the 1935 Indianapolis 500.
 It has all of Miller's hallmarks -- innovation, craftsmanship, and an almost sculptural presence.
 All that it lacks is a victory.
 Miller built ten similar cars, but a hurried production schedule led to mechanical problems and none finished the race.

 Tether cars, gas-powered model race cars, were popular in the 1930s and 1940s.
 They were raced individually while tethered to a central pivot, or against each other on a scaled-down board track.
-This model of an Indianapolis-style racer was built by B.B.
-(Barney) Korn.
+This magnesium-bodied model of an Indianapolis-style racer was built by Barney (B.B.)
+Korn.
 While Korn's models weren't particularly fast, they were exceptional in their fine detail and craftsmanship.

 Like many other young drivers of the time, Basil "Jug" Menard fell in love with auto racing.
 Through the late 1940s, he competed in amateur events at tracks in his native Massachusetts.
 Here Menard poses proudly -- with a smile on his face and hands on his hips -- in front of his modified 1933-34 Ford race car.